-Probiotic skin care is the latest trend in beauty but a good understanding of what it does and the amazing benefits you can achieve by adding this gem to you skin care routine will help you make better decisions when choosing a probiotic based skincare product.
+Probiotic skin care is the latest trend in beauty and a good understanding of what probiotics do for your skin and the amazing benefits you can achieve by adding this gem to you skin care routine will help you make better decisions when choosing a probiotic based skincare product.
 Once you discover the best probiotic lotions and face creams in its most unadulterated form you’ll be on your way to your most glowiest skin ever.

-Whenever I discuss probiotic skin care to someone, be it be a close friend or stranger, I’m often posed the question, "do you mean yogurt for your face?"
-I may have explained what probiotic skin care and the benefits that it offers countless times and it never cease to amaze me how many people are still in the dark when it comes to this incredible beauty secret.
+Whenever I discuss probiotic skin care to someone I’m often posed a follow-up question, "do you mean yogurt for your face?"
+I may have explained what probiotic skin care and the benefits that it offers countless times and it never ceases to amaze me how many people are still in the dark when it comes to this incredible beauty secret.

 Probiotic skin care is a bit more complicated than just yogurt on your face.
-Yes, yogurt contain numerous beneficial bacteria that are good for your digestive tract.
-However, the bacterial metabolites and medium in which it lives and thrives can provide amazing benefits when applied topically to the skin.
+Yes, yogurt contains numerous beneficial bacterial species that are beneficial to your digestive tract and face.
+However, the bacteria itself, its metabolites and medium in which it lives and thrives can provide amazing benefits when applied topically to the skin.
 A simple probiotic face cream or lotion can change your skincare routine in the most profound way.

 What is the skin microbiome?

 Before we can begin to understand the importance of probiotic skin care we need to understand the skins microbiome.
-The skin microbiome is an ever-complex environment of living and non-living organism on its surface working in concert to maintain balance.
+The skin microbiome is an ever-complex environment of living and non-living organism on its surface and working in concert to maintain balance.
 When the microflora shifts out of its normal balance due to environmental, lifestyle or other factors, probiotic bacteria can help to shift things back to its balanced state.
 It can push things back to a balanced state by directly killing pathogenic (bad) bacteria, competitively displacing bad bacteria, reinforcing the epidermis and helping to recruit vital components needed for repair and renew skin.
 By incorporating a simple probiotic face cream used once or twice daily, can help restore some of the damage caused by harsh skincare products.